The Kasparov Fallacy: Why We Keep Underestimating Machine Minds

 Creativity Evolved, It Did Not Disappear

 Deep Blue's victory over Kasparov came not by mimicking human thought, but by executing a radically different approach.
 It did not require intuition, imagination, or aesthetic sensibility in any human sense.
-It accomplished something far stranger:
+It explored a space of possibilities at a scale Kasparov could not inhabit, evaluated positions devoid of narrative or emotion, and produced moves that fundamentally violated human expectations of "good chess."

 What humans had traditionally called creativity did not vanish.
 It reappeared in an alien form.